Acing the MBA Essay Questions – Tips & Reviews

 The candidate needs to be careful not to discuss their background and explain how they reached such a choice; the question doesn’t ask about those aspects, and any more than briefly establishing a long-term context up-front will waste badly-needed space.
 However, an effective transition to the next section might talk about how the candidate’s career progress will continue to be hindered by personal and professional deficiencies that only the UNC MBA program can remedy.

 The second hidden question amounts to asking, “Why UNC?”
 We would even suggest that most candidates will not be able to effectively write a compelling narrative that satisfies this admission committee without visiting the business school, attending several classes, and talking with professors and student ambassadors at some length.
 Indeed, this kind of trip seems even more essential for candidates applying to online MBA programs like MBA@UNC.

-Furthermore, the narrative ideally needs to cite competitive advantages unique to UNC, and to emphasize that other business schools offer no viable substitutes that will benefit this particular applicant in comparable or better ways.
-The applicant should also portray how they aspire to interact with these features of the program and the benefits these features provide the candidate that will help achieve their objectives.
+Furthermore, the narrative ideally needs to cite competitive advantages unique to UNC and emphasize that other business schools offer no viable substitutes that will benefit this particular applicant in comparable or better ways.
+The applicant should also portray how they aspire to interact with these features of the program and the benefits these features provide the candidate that will help them achieve their objectives.

 Part Two Analysis

 This question asks about a candidate’s “Plan B” career choice in the likely event that the “Plan A” short-term objective no longer seems attractive or satisfying.

 The committee wants assurance, in the words of MBA Mission’s analyst, not only that “you are prepared to switch gears and recommit to a different path, if necessary, but also that you are fully capable of doing so.”
 That means the fallback career needs to appear “just as connected to your skills, interests, and ambitions as your original plan.”